TrickyTroll/ezvi/docs/source/index.rst

-..
-EZ-VI documentation master file, created by sphinx-quickstart on Sun Dec 13 19:09:01 2020.
+.. ezvi documentation master file, created by sphinx-quickstart on Sun Dec 13 19:09:01 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to EZ-VI's documentation!
+Welcome to ezvi's documentation!
 =================================

 .. image:: ./img/ez_vi.svg